Bangladesh Military Academy: Publications

-BMA has two publications namely CHIRO UNNOTO MOMO SHIR (EVER HIGH IS MY HEAD) is BMA magazine and PADAKHKHEP (ONWARD MARCH) a professional journal.
-Both the publications published once in a year.
+BMA has two publications, namely, Chiro Unnoto Momo Shir (Ever High Is My Head) is BMA magazine and Padakhkhep (Onward March), a professional journal.
+Both the publications are published once a year.

 Battalions and companies

-For training, the Officer Cadets are organized under a single battalion known as the First Bangladesh Battalion.
-This is the only cadet battalion at the Bangladesh Military Academy (BMA).
-The battalion consists of five companies, named in honor of five out of the seven recipients of the Bir Sreshtho, the highest military award in Bangladesh.
+For training, the officer cadets are organized under two battalions known as the First Bangladesh Battalion and the Second Bangladesh Battalion.
+The first battalion consists of five companies, named in honour of five out of the seven recipients of the Bir Sreshtho, the highest military award in Bangladesh.
+On 18 June 2026, Chief of Army Staff General Waker-Uz-Zaman inaugurated the Second Bangladesh Battalion.
+The companies of the Second Battalion are named after the four companions of Prophet Muhammad.